braheezy/hangman/README.md

 # Hangman
 A Go TUI [Hangman](https://www.wikihow.com/Play-Hangman) game built with the lovely [BubbleTea](https://github.com/charmbracelet/bubbletea) framework.

-This project exists to teach myself Go and learn about BubbleTea because it looks like an understandable, powerful, and good looking TUI framework.
+This project exists to teach myself Go and learn about BubbleTea because it looks like an understandable, powerful, and pleasing looking TUI framework.
 My past attempt at a [TUI in Python](https://github.com/braheezy/pyrdle) didn't go so well.
 It's already going much better with this project :)

 ## Usage
 For now, clone the project and then run: